 What is Mobiloans?

 Mobiloans has the slogan “fast cash for people on the go.”
 The company markets its loans to individuals who need emergency cash.
 What’s important for potential borrowers to know is that Mobiloans is a tribal lender that is not subject to state laws.
-The company is owned by the Tunica-Biloxi Tribe of Louisiana, which were federally recognized as an American Indian tribe back in 1981.
+The company is owned by the Tunica-Biloxi Tribe of Louisiana, which was federally recognized as an American Indian tribe back in 1981.
 It conducts its business online out of an office located on the tribe’s reservation.

 The loans offered by Mobiloans are most similar to credit card cash advances, although they have higher interest rates that are more in line with a payday loan.
 In addition to cash advance fees and finance charges, Mobiloans hits its customers with an Annual Percentage Rate (APR) between 206.14% and 442.31%.